Telefonica/gymnos/docs/source/architecture.rst

 The training phase is fully controlled by ``trainer.py``.
 The ``Trainer()`` class is responsible for orchestrating any aspect related to the training such as:

-* To prepare the system for the training process:
+- To prepare the system for the training process:

    * To create directories to store training executions
    * To collect a suitable dataset for the experiment purpose via ``Dataset()`` class
    * To load an optimized version of the requested model via ``Model()`` class
-   * To accomodate the training session to the underlying execution environment via ``Session()`` class
-* To accomodate the selected dataset to the target model:
+- To accomodate the selected dataset to the target model:

-   * To split data for training, validation and test
+   * To split data for training and test
-   * To apply preprocessors and transformers
+   * To apply preprocessors
-* To run and monitor the training phase via ``Training()`` class:
+- To run and monitor the training phase via ``train`` method:

    * To fit the model with the right samples
    * To perform model evaluation once th training is over
    * To save the model for future predictions
-* To inject any dependency via callbacks to produce richer training outcomes via ``Tracking()`` class
-* To generate relevant artifacts for tracking and benchmarking via ``Tracking()`` class
+- To generate relevant artifacts for tracking and benchmarking via ``Tracking()`` class

 .. image:: images/gymnos-training.png